spring-projects/spring-boot/spring-bootstrap-actuator/docs/Features.md

   on an internal or ops-facing network, for instance, or to only listen for connections from localhost (by specifying "127.0.0.1")

-* The context root of the management endpoints (TODO: does this work?)
+* The context root of the management endpoints

-The `EndpointsProperties` are also bound, and you can use those to change the paths of the management endpoints, e.g.

-    endpoints.error.path: /errors/generic

 ## Error Handling

-The Actuator provides an `/error` endpoint by default that handles all errors in a sensible way.
+The Actuator provides an `/error` mapping by default that handles all errors in a sensible way.
 If you want more specific error pages for some conditions, the embedded servlet containers support a uniform Java DSL for customizing the error handling.
 To do this you have to